serverlessworkflow/specification/specification.md

 Workflow instances can be started providing some data input.
 This is described in detail in the [workflow data input](#Workflow-Data-Input) section.
-Workflow instances can also wait for examples to start their execution, which is the case where a workflow definition contains a [EventState](#Event-State) starting workflow state.
+Workflow instances can also wait for events to start their execution, which is the case where a workflow definition contains a [EventState](#Event-State) starting workflow state.

 The workflow definition also explicitly defines when a workflow instance should be completed.